oscarfonts/besobs/README.md

 ## Install and run

-Requires git, node 4.x and npm.
+Requires git and node 4.x.

 Clone this project: